tbng/hcp_builder/README.md

 - automate restart when failures
 - download non-completed subjects
 - write functions to copy resources in the HCP_DATA dir
-- move nilearn like fetchers from modl into the package
+- move nilearn like fetchers from modl into the package.
+For now, you may use development branch of `github.com/arthurmensch/modl`
 - merge downloaders and fetchers as in nilearn (?)